yeshua453/website/docs/controls/chip.md

 ### `show_checkmark`

-If `on_select` event is specified and chip is selected, `show_checkmark` is used to determine wheather or not to show a checkmark.
+If `on_select` event is specified and chip is selected, `show_checkmark` is used to determine whether or not to show a checkmark.

 Defaults to `True`.

 ### `surface_tint_color`